munkhoff/reading-list/README.md

-reading-list
+Reading List
 ============

-A list of books and papers that have influenced my work in software engineering.
+This repository contains a list of [books](books.md) and [papers](papers.md) that have influenced my work in software engineering.